hvolschenk/iamcare/README.md

 [FTP account]: #ftp-account

-An FTP user should be created which connects to the server user home, which will contain the `public_html` directory directly within it.
-The application will be uploaded to `./public_html` relative to where the FTP account connects to.
+An FTP user should be created which connects to the server user home, which will connect to the `public_html` (or web root) directory.
+The application will be uploaded to this directory.

 #### Environment creation
 [Environment creation]: #environment-creation